August 1st, 2016 | TraumaResilience

 Comments: No Comments

-The Children, Youth and Families Program addresses the immediate and multifaceted needs of child or youth ages 6-17 and their families by providing crisis intervention, advocacy, emotional support, counseling, financial assistance and case management services.
+The Families and Children Program addresses the immediate and multifaceted needs of child or youth ages 6-17 and their families by providing crisis intervention, advocacy, emotional support, counseling, financial assistance and case management services.

 The program helps youth understand and cope with their reactions to the trauma and learn healthy options for expressing feelings and conflict resolution.
 Crisis intervention also prevents further emotional and social disruption that primary victims and witnesses often experience.